xWinuX/edwinbaumann.com/content/projects/split-engine/_locales/en.md

 #### Better Input
 The input system itself is also really basic and not really implemented cleanly and stuff like controller support is also missing.

+## Results

 ### Source Code
 The project is fully open source and available here: [https://github.com/xWinuX/SplitEngine](https://github.com/xWinuX/SplitEngine)
 The custom VCPKG registry can be found here: https://github.com/xWinuX/vcpkg-registry

 ### Grade
 This project was a preparation for my thesis and was also graded.
-The final grade was a 1+, which is a 5.5 in the Swiss grading scale.
+The final grade was a First+ (University of Hertfordshire grading scale), which is equivalent to a 6.0 on the Swiss grading scale.